UniversalDependencies/docs/_ltg/template-index.md

 In general, words are delimited by whitespace characters and punctuation is separated.
 Description of exceptions follows:
 * A whitespace separating digits in a large number is not treated as a word separator.
 For example, _1 000 000_ ("1,000,000" by English rules) is one token.
 * Abbreviations without spaces are treated as single words and may contain punctuation (_v.tml._ "etc.").
 In following cases we treat abbreviation as a single token even if whitespace is used between part of abbreviation and punctuation mark: _v.tml._, _N.B._, _P.S._ and _P.P.S._
-* Double surnames such as _Vīķe-Freiberga_ and words abbreviated with dashes such as _e-posts_ "e-mail", _k-dze_ "Ms." are tokenized as a single token.
+* Double surnames such as _Vīke-Freiberga_ and words abbreviated with dashes such as _e-posts_ "e-mail", _k-dze_ "Ms." are tokenized as a single token.
 * In Latgalian ordinal numerals are written with punctuation mark without whitespace like abbreviations (_1._), so we tokenize ordinal numeral together with punctuation mark as one token.
 * Multiple dots (_..._ and _.._ ) are considered as one token.
 Multiple _?!_ are considered one token, _?!..._ is considered to be two tokens (_?!_ and _..._).